Minty-Crisp/AUXL/README.md

 - Added GetAllEl method to layer.
 - Updated NPC to support Layer as the Avatar and added GetNPCEl, AddNPCEvents & RemoveNPCEvents methods.
 Fixed a few various issues with NPC as well.
 - Added support for unlimited parent/child sections inside Layers.
+- NPC pages now support random timelines and going to the next page via NewPage(), the beginning of a specific page via NewPage({page}) or a specific timeline on a new page via NewPage({page, timeline}).

 # Features Roadmap : :cherries:
 - System Function, Component & ObjGen Updates